yusufziyrek/bank-app/README.md

 ### BankApp-RestAPI Documentation

 **Overview:**
 BankApp-RestAPI is a secure, high-performance backend service written in Go that provides essential banking operations.
 It offers comprehensive CRUD operations for users, accounts, cards, and transactions—each protected via JWT authentication.
+Card data is protected with AES-GCM (PAN encrypted at rest, CVV hashed) and masked in responses.
 Dockerized PostgreSQL support and automated setup scripts make development and testing seamless.
+Optional Redis caching and in-memory rate limiting are available.

 ---